Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 #### Assign access to upgrade

 By default, all users can view the <Constant name="fusion" /> upgrade workflows.
 The actions they can take will ultimately be limited by their assigned permissions and access to environments.
-You can fine-tune who can access the upgrade with the combination of a new account setting and a permission set, specifically the `Fusion admin`.
+You can fine-tune who can access the upgrade with the combination of a new account setting and the `Fusion admin` permission set.

 From your **Account settings**:
 1. Navigate to the **Account** screen.